brainhackorg/global2020/content/authors/Eneko-Uruñuela/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-# - icon: envelope
+- icon: envelope
-#   icon_pack: fas
+  icon_pack: fas
-#   link: ""  # For a direct email link, use "mailto:test@example.org".
+  link: "mailto:e.urunuela@bcbl.eu"  # For a direct email link, use "mailto:test@example.org".
 - icon: twitter
   icon_pack: fab
   link: https://twitter.com/eurunuela